TCG-Studios/keyboard-input-controll/app/README.md

   - <details>

     [<summary>ANGULAR](#angular)</summary>
-    This is a quick rundown on the Angular Framework
+    This is a quick rundown on the Angular Framework.

     - [Build](#angular_build)
     - [Running unit tests](#angular_tests)